Remarkers/Remarkers-Indexer/standard.md

 ## Global rules

-1. Polkadot inscriptions operate by creating transactions of utility batchAll(calls) and are based on the parsing of the memo within the system remarkWithEvent(remark).
+1. Polkadot DOT-721 operate by creating transactions of utility batchAll(calls) and are based on the parsing of the memo within the system remarkWithEvent(remark).
 2. The `remark` context must be a valid JSON string.
 3. All content is case insensitive, the indexer needs to convert the `remark` content to lowercase.
 4. When the data type does not match is considered invalid inscription.
 5. The `protocol` field is the standard identifier, it must be `DOT-721`.
 6. In addition to the fields specified by the operator, other fields in the `remark` context will not be recognized by the indexer.
 However, this transaction may still be a valid inscription operation and can be used to extend the protocol's usage in certain scenarios.
 7. Only the first call in a batchAll(calls) is indexed, if the first call does not follow the specification, the entire transaction is considered invalid.
+8. Burn nft will be ignored by the indexer
+9. send transactions will be validate by checking all sends contaning same nft id and validating them one by one
+10. Using `remark` call for creating collections, nfts, burns and some of the most rarely used calls and for calls like sends it will be done by using `remark with event` because in these transaction it is needed to remark the addresses

 ## Operators